 Children can suffer when Mom and Dad are at odds in their parenting styles.
 Often, these differences do not become evident until a few years into parenting.
-When the ‘parenting playbooks’ has different rules and consequences for the children, parents often argue, and conflict emerges.
+When the ‘parenting playbooks’ have different rules and consequences for the children, parents often argue, and conflict emerges.
 More obvious over time, however, is that many behavioral problems emerge.
 Daily habits suffer, and there is conflicted management of daily routines.
 Children often come to recognize these differences, and that foretells even greater challenges.
 Here are few specific examples of common parenting differences.

 - Dad wants the kids to eat healthily, but mom has her own issues and the pantry is full of chips, cookies, and bagels.
 When mom and dad talk, it becomes more about the parents than the fact that their child is 30 pounds overweight.

 - Mom says the kids must be in bed by 8:00 p.m., but when she works the late shift, Dad lets them stay up till 9:00.
 He says, “Don’t tell your mother.”
 Dad says, “You wanted to play the piano, so I bought you a piano.”
 He insists that the child practice every day.
 When he’s not home, Mom says it’s okay to skip the piano.
 Mom says,” You have to do your homework before you can go outside.”
 Dad says, “You need some fresh air.
 You can do your homework after dinner.”

 - Mom and Dad are divorced.
 Mom doesn’t want the kids to grow up gaming for hours every night.
 Dad somewhat agrees but gives in and buys an Xbox.
 Over time, the boys want to spend more time with dad, mainly because Dad fails to set limits and time expands on Xbox.
 They love Mom and Dad…but it’s easier to be with Dad.